swkruger/devtoolshub/README.md

-# DevToolsHub 🔧
+# DevToolsKitHub 🔧

 **A comprehensive collection of developer tools in one platform**

-DevToolsHub is designed for:
+DevToolsKitHub is designed for:
 - Application developers
 - QA engineers
 - Web scrapers